DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/a-look-at-traffic-encryption-options.markdown

 Intro
 =====
-It is commonly accepted do use TLS when accessing services over the internet, whether they are based on HTTP, SMTP, IMAP, POP, FTP or any number of other protocols.
+It is commonly accepted to use TLS when accessing services over the internet, whether they are based on HTTP, SMTP, IMAP, POP, FTP or any number of other protocols.

 It is also commonly accepted to terminate those TLS connections on the edge,